 How to know which placement tests to take

-You will take placement tests based on questions you answer in your Calvin registration (e-Enroll) form.
-You do not need to prepare in advance for the foreign language or calculus readiness placement tests.
-You will be notified in advance of all placement tests that you are required to take.
+Placement tests are either based on questions you answer in your registration form or may be a condition of admittance at Calvin.
+You do not need to prepare in advance for the world language or calculus readiness placement tests.
+You will be notified in advance of all placement tests that you are required to take via email.

 Calvin gives placement tests in: